 What could this wonderful quote from the 30th American President have to do with the fast-paced, impulsive, all-or-nothing, get-rich-quick world of game shows?

 Read on to find out…

-In 1975, I was six years old.
+In 1974, I was five years old.
 A popular show on Australian television was The $25000 Great Temptation – a quiz show where 3 contestants competed to be quickest to answer general knowledge questions.
 It was based on the American game show Sale Of The Century, which first aired in 1969.

 Hey, I’ve just realised that Sale Of The Century was born in the same year that I was.

 Anyway, in 1974, my father – a computer systems analyst – was a contestant on the show.
 I remember our family huddling around our black and white TV and watching his episode when it was broadcast a few weeks after he’d been in to record it.
 We watched, spellbound, right up until the game ended with my father being narrowly beaten.
 He told me afterwards that he knew the answers, but he just wasn’t quick enough.
 Clearly, his nerves had got the better of him, and he couldn’t access his vast general knowledge quickly enough – and hit that buzzer quickly enough – due to the anxiety of being on TV in front of so many people.
 Here’s a clip of The $25000 Great Temptation (not my father’s episode, unfortunately).

 Fast forward twenty years, to 1994.
 I’m 25 years old, and after watching the Australian version of Sale Of The Century (1980 – 2001) throughout my childhood, adolescence and early adulthood, I decide to audition to be a contestant.
 I wait until they advertise for contestants, and apply.

 I go along to the test/audition, and fail.